-Visit real places associated with myths and legends.
+This summer, visit real places associated with myths and legends!

-See if you can spot ghosts of two young princes, playing in the gardens in the Tower of London.
+See if kids can spot ghosts of two young princes, playing in the gardens in the Tower of London?

 Visit the Tokyo Senso-ji temple, established with discovery of a golden statue of Kannon and miraculous appearance of a golden dragon.